mssalvatore/tmpwatcher/README.md

                         (default: False)
   --stdout              Send output to stdout.
 This is the default behaviorif
                         a log file is not specified.
-If a log file is specified, OWWatcher will not send output to stdoutunless this flag is set. (default: False) -l LOG_FILE, --log-file LOG_FILE
+If a log file is specified, TmpWatcher will not send output to stdoutunless this flag is set. (default: False) -l LOG_FILE, --log-file LOG_FILE
                         Path to log file (default: None)